 Martin is a Partner at Stephensons.
-He qualified as a solicitor with Stephensons in 1996 and has exclusively worked within the regulatory and criminal justice department.
-He works in the general crime section of the department providing advice and assistance to those accused of criminal offences of every type.
+He qualified as a solicitor in 1996 and has exclusively worked within the regulatory and criminal justice department since qualification.
+Before his career at Stephensons Martin worked within the legal department of a major insurance company.

-Martin is a duty solicitor for both the court and police station scheme and together with his team provides advice to suspects at police stations at any time of the day of night.
-This service can also be provided to those facing investigations by other organisations such as the Department of Work and Pensions for benefit fraud offences, the RSPCA, Local Authority prosecutions or and HMRC.
+Martin is an experienced duty solicitor for both the court and police station scheme and together with his team provides advice to suspects at police stations at any time of the day of night.
+This experience has resulted in a set of skills and breadth of knowledge enabling Martin to identify issues quickly and effectively allowing prompt advice.
+Assistance during investigations can also be provided to those facing investigations by other organisations such as the Department of Work and Pensions, the RSPCA, Health and Safety Executive, local authority prosecutions and HMRC.

-The regulatory and criminal justice department at Stephensons is one of the largest expert teams in the field of criminal defence work in the country.
+The regulatory and criminal justice department at Stephensons is one of the largest expert teams in the field of criminal defence or regulatory defence work in the country.
 It has an enormous amount of experience and skill.
 Its size ensures a complete and comprehensive service that is client focused, prompt and effective.
-Martin and his department has experience in representing all types of clients from public servants facing misconduct allegations or criminal offences, professionals, business people and many others.
+The department is recognised in the Legal 500.
+Martin and his department has particular experience in representing all types of clients from public servants facing misconduct allegations or criminal offences, professionals, business people and many others from youths and those retired from work.
 The objective is always to deliver a legal service that is caring and sensitive to the individual needs of each client.
-It is a professional service but most importantly it is done in a plain speaking and understandable manner so the client feels they know the issues, what is going on around them and are properly informed when decisions are made.
-Stephensons Solicitors LLP prides itself on being able to truly say it is “working with you for you.”
+It is a professional service but most importantly it is done in a plain speaking and understandable manner so the client know the issues, what is going on around them and are properly informed when decisions are made.
+Stephensons prides itself on being able to truly say it is “working with you, for you.”

 Summary of services